williamtober/obs-disco/README.md

 # obs-disco
-Overlay for OBS or Streamlabs made with HTML, CSS, and Javascript.
+obs-disco is a web based stream overlay for OBS or StreamLabs.
+Objectively I'd like to has all expected events for streams mapped and setup.